-- A. New development; - B. Additions (other than to Single-Family Dwellings or Duplexes) to an existing building that expands the existing floor area by either 20 percent or more or 2,500 square feet or more, whichever is less.
-The floor area increases to the existing building shall be cumulative from the date of adoption of this code;

-- C. A new building with a floor area of 300 square feet or more on a developed site.
-The 300 square feet shall be cumulative from the date of adoption of this code; - D. The demolition and reconstruction of a site; - E. New landscape construction; or - F. Change of Occupancy of an existing building requiring a change of occupancy permit as defined by the Building Code. - G. Exceptions.
-The standards of this section do not apply to landscaping that is part of a registered historic site, plant collections as part of botanical gardens and arboretums open to the public, or ecological restoration projects that do not require a permanent irrigation system.
+- A. New construction projects with landscapes; - B. Additions (other than to Single-Family Dwellings or Duplexes) to an existing building that expands the existing floor area by either 20 percent or more or 2,500 square feet or more, whichever is less.
+The floor area increases to the existing building shall be cumulative from the date of adoption of this Code; - C. A new building with a floor area of 300 square feet or more on a developed site.
+The 300 square feet shall be cumulative from the date of adoption of this Code; - D. The demolition and reconstruction of a site; - E. A first time installed landscape or a re-landscaping project where the new or modified landscape area is equal to or greater than 500 square feet; or - F. Change of Occupancy of an existing building requiring a change of occupancy permit as defined by the Building Code. - G. Exceptions.
+The standards of this Section do not apply to landscaping that is part of a registered historic site, plant collections as part of botanical gardens and arboretums open to the public, or ecological restoration projects that do not require a permanent irrigation system, or mined-land reclamation projects that do not require a permanent irrigation system.

-15-1903 Landscape Plans
+15-2304 Landscape Plans

-A landscape plan shall be submitted with the permit application whenever landscaping per Section 15-1902 applies.
+A landscape plan shall be submitted with the permit application whenever landscaping per Section 15-2303 applies.